-We sell a range of door knockers at Willow & Stone of traditional Period design and stylish classics such as our polished nickel hoop door knocker.
+We sell a range of door knockers at Willow & Stone from traditional period designs to modern and stylish classics.
 Here we take a brief look at the history of the door knocker and share some of our favourite antique originals.

-As early as the 16th century door knockers adorned peoples homes and although most knockers were fairly plain as blacksmiths developed their skills wealthy people began to have more detailed designs, often relating to local patterns and traditions.
+As early as the 16th century door knockers adorned peoples homes and although most were fairly plain as blacksmiths developed their skills, wealthy people began to have more detailed designs, often relating to local patterns and traditions.

 One of the first UK foundries was Kenricks in West Bromwich.
-Founded in the 1760s the family firm exported everyday cast iron goods such as kitchen ware world wide.
-They also produced a range of ornate items for the home and garden reflecting the fashions of the time including door furniture.
+Founded in the 1760s, the family firm exported everyday cast iron goods worldwide.
+They also produced a range of ornate items for the home and garden reflecting the fashions of the time, including front door furniture.

-At the beginning of the Georgian period door knockers were generally still simple, cast iron and painted black, but during the 1800s as they became widely used so to it became fashionable to have more elaborate door knockers, such as Lion Heads and Sphynx’s often cast in brass or bronze.
+At the beginning of the Georgian period door knockers were generally still simple, cast iron and painted black, but as they became more widely used in the 1800s it became fashionable to have more elaborate door knockers such as Lion Heads and Sphynx’s and were often cast in brass or bronze.

-The later part of the Georgian era saw brass become the main material for door furniture including door knockers.
-It also was the time when bell pulls came into use (1830’s) and the penny post began (1840s), starting the need for letter boxes.
+The later part of the Georgian era saw brass become the main material for door furniture.
+It also was the time when bell pulls came into use (1830’s) and when the penny post began (1840s), starting the need for letter boxes.

 Another beautiful door knocker spotted the world over is the hand shaped door knocker.
-Considered to have originated in Muslim countries and symbolise the Hand of Fatima (recognised and used as a sign of protection) it would indicate that a person of Muslim faith lived in the house.
+Considered to have originated in Muslim countries and symbolise the Hand of Fatima, it would indicate that a person of Muslim faith lived in the house and was used as a sign of protection.

 It is also suggested that two types of hand door knocker exist, a male and a female, both of which would be present on the front door each with it’s own distinct sound.
 The visitor would then knock the appropriate knocker according to their gender and the woman of the house would know whether or not she should open the door.

-There are a wide variety of styles of Dolphin and Mythical fish knockers each with their own meaning, for example a carp is a symbol of good luck and abundance and a fish with a poseidon fork design depicts power and a mastery of the seas.
+There are a wide variety of dolphin and mythical fish shaped knockers, each with their own meaning - for example a carp is a symbol of good luck and abundance and a fish with a Poseidon fork design depicts power and a mastery of the seas.

-So in choosing your door knocker, bare in mind their interesting meanings and historical references and most of all, have fun with it!
+So in choosing your door knocker, bear in mind their interesting meanings and historical references and most of all, have fun with it!